 And because I am fully aware of how this one day in your life can have a lasting impact on how you mother, how you feel, and how you view yourself as a woman, I am particularly passionate about supporting mothers who have previously experienced birth trauma.

 My Birth Doula Services include:

 A Birth Plan Visit to discuss my role as your doula (including getting your partner involved during labor), how you’re feeling about this pregnancy, what your hopes are for your labor and birth, any previous births, and to put some goals in place to help you have a satisfying and peaceful birth.

 - Unlimited Phone/Text/Email support with any questions you may have about your childbirth classes, birth books you’re reading, or if you just need to chat!

 - Continuous face to face labor support (emotional, physical, and informational) at your home or place of birth.

 - 1-2 hours of support after baby is born.

-- 1 postpartum visit whenever you feel ready, to discuss your birth and recap any details!
+- 1 postpartum visit within 4 weeks of your birthing day, to discuss your birth and recap any details!

 - A keepsake birth letter, written by me after our postpartum visit.

 Birth Doula Fee: $750.
-I limit my practice to 1-2 clients per month so I can be fully committed to the mamas I serve.
 To set up a free phone or in-person interview, please fill out the contact form.